-This document summarizes changes since the last production release on the BIND 9.11 branch.
-Please see the CHANGES file for a further list of bug fixes and other changes.
+BIND 9.11 (Extended Support Version) is a stable branch of BIND.
+This document summarizes significant changes since the last production release on that branch.

+Please see the file CHANGES for a more detailed list of changes and bug fixes.